 Years Produced: 1866 – 1978

-Asbestos insulation was the biggest source of asbestos exposure for workers throughout the 1900s.
-It was used in homes, buildings, ships, cars and manufacturing facilities, just to name a few.
+All these factors meant that less than 50 years ago, asbestos was so ubiquitous in construction it was challenging to name a type of commercial insulation without asbestos in it.
 If insulation was needed, asbestos was used.
-For much of the 20th century, insulators were referred to as “asbestos workers” because they handled the material so frequently.
+For much of the 20th century, insulators were often referred to as “asbestos workers” because they handled the material so frequently.

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.